GW170817: Electromagnetic follow-up

 Within hours after localization, many additional observations were made across the infrared and visible spectrum.
 Over the following days, the color of the optical source changed from blue to red as the source expanded and cooled.

 Numerous optical and infrared spectra were observed; early spectra were nearly featureless, but after a few days, broad features emerged indicative of material ejected at roughly 10 percent of light speed.
 There are multiple strong lines of evidence that AT 2017gfo is indeed the aftermath of GW170817.
 The color evolution and spectra are dramatically different from any known supernova.
 The distance of NGC 4993 is consistent with that independently estimated from the GW signal.
 No other transient has been found in the GW sky localisation region.
 Finally, various archive images show nothing at the location of AT 2017gfo, ruling out a foreground variable star in the Milky Way.

 The source was detected in the ultraviolet (but not in X-rays) 15.3 hours after the event by the Swift Gamma-Ray Burst Mission.
 After initial lack of X-ray and radio detections, the source was detected in X-rays 9 days later using the Chandra X-ray Observatory, and 16 days later in the radio using the Karl G. Jansky Very Large Array (VLA) in New Mexico.
 More than 70 observatories covering the electromagnetic spectrum observed the source.

 The radio and X-ray light increased to a peak 150 days after the merger, diminishing afterwards.
 Astronomers have monitored the optical afterglow of GW170817 using the Hubble Space Telescope.
-In March 2020, continued X-ray emission at 5-sigma was observed by the Chandra Observatory 940 days after the merger.
+The remnant finally began to fade in X-ray observations taken in 2018, 260 days after the merger.
+Even so, continued X-ray emission at 5-sigma was observed by the Chandra Observatory 940 days after the merger.